 The static data block contains all the settings needed to configure and operate the FTM.
-It has to be written by the main control each time before a run is started or, in general, some component has to be reprogrammed.
-Single register access is not foreseen for the moment.
+It has to be written by the FTM control each time before a run is started or, in general, some component has to be reprogrammed.
+Single register access is possible, but not foreseen for the standard data taking.
 In addition, whenever the FTM board receives a new static data block, it performs a complete reconfiguration including a reprogramming of the FTUs.
-Table 4.2 summarizes the static data block.
+Table 4.3 summarizes the static data block.
 More details about the individual registers can be found in the subsequent tables.